Seventeen Seventy, Queensland: Demographics

+Education

+There are no schools in Seventeen Seventy.
+The nearest government primary school is Agnes Water State School in neighbouring Agnes Water to the south.
+The nearest government secondary school is Miriam Vale State School (to Year 10) in Miriam Vale to the south-west.
+There are no nearby schools providing secondary education to Year 12; the alternative are distance education and boarding school.

 Tourism

 The village is a tourist destination on Queensland's Discovery Coast.
 The village itself contains holiday accommodation, restaurants, general store, hotel, picnic areas with free barbecues and a small marina where daily trips depart for Lady Musgrave Island on the Great Barrier Reef, and several trips a week to Bustard Head Light Station.
+The village has several caravan parks, camping grounds and an eco-camp.

 The area's wildlife and vegetation have been preserved as far as possible, and this, together with the area's natural environment, and an outer surf and inner still water beach, is a tourist attraction.
 There are also day cruises and flights to the outer Great Barrier Reef, to nearby Lady Musgrave Island and Pancake Creek, and the nearby Bustard Head lighthouse.

 The local tourism and commerce organisation responsible for promoting the region is Discovery Coast Tourism and Commerce.

 Heritage listings

 Seventeen Seventy has a number of heritage-listed sites, including: